PhD student in Astrophysics

 Characterization of exoplanet atmospheres with high-resolution spectroscopy

 With the rapidly growing number of extra-solar planets detected, we have entered an era of characterizing their physical properties.
 As exoplanets show immense diversity in their masses, sizes, compositions and orbital configurations, they pose great challenges to planet-formation theories.
 The characterization of exoplanet atmospheres is essential for investigating these questions because atmospheres provide fossil records of the formation condition and evolution history of planets.
-Moreover, the detection of biosignatures such as water, oxygen and ozone in atmospheres can indicate the habitability of exoplanets.
-Spectroscopy of exoplanets can reveal physical, chemical and dynamical properties of their atmospheres, however these observations tend to be overwhelmed by the light coming from the host stars.
-One way of overcoming this is to use high resolution spectroscopy, which resolves the atomic or molecular features into tens or hundreds of individual lines.
-The Doppler shift of the spectral lines due to the orbital motion of planets can help disentangle the planetary signals from the stationary stellar and telluric lines.
+One way of characterizing atmospheres is to use high resolution spectroscopy, which resolves the atomic or molecular features into tens or hundreds of individual lines.
+The Doppler shift of the spectral lines due to the orbital motion of close-in planets or the spatial separation of wide-orbit super-Jupiters can help disentangle the planetary signals from the stationary stellar and telluric lines.
 This method is sensitive to the depth, shape and position of the lines, therefore can constrain various aspects of atmospheres including chemical composition, thermal structure, clouds and hazes, spin, high-altitude winds and atmospheric escape.
-This has been successfully implemented on giant planets, and the aim of future work is to push it to the limit that enables characterization of smaller Earth-like planets.

 Sep 2017 - July 2019